FlexMeasures/flexmeasures/documentation/dev/docker.rst

 Using :ref:`configuration` by file is usually what you want to do.
 It's easier than adding environment variables to ``docker run``.
 Also, not all settings can be given via environment variables (a good example is the MapBox auth token, so you can load maps on the dashboard).

-To load a configuration file into the container when starting up, you can put a configuration file called ``flexmeasures.cfg`` into a local folder called ``flexmeasures-instance`` and then mount that folder into the container, like this:
+To load a configuration file into the container when starting up, we make use of the `instance folder <https://flask.palletsprojects.com/en/2.1.x/config/#instance-folders>`_.
+You can put a configuration file called ``flexmeasures.cfg`` into a local folder called ``flexmeasures-instance`` and then mount that folder into the container, like this:

 .. code-block:: bash

-    docker run -v $(pwd)/flexmeasures-instance:/usr/var/flexmeasures-instance:ro -d --net=host flexmeasures/flexmeasures
+    docker run -v $(pwd)/flexmeasures-instance:/app/instance:ro -d --net=host flexmeasures/flexmeasures

+.. warning:: The location of the instance folder depends on how we serve FlexMeasures.
+The above works with gunicorn.
+See the compose file for an alternative (for the FlexMeasures CLI), and you can also read the above link about the instance folder.

 .. note:: This is also a way to add your custom logic (as described in :ref:`plugins`) to the container.
 We'll document that shortly.
 Plugins which should be installed (e.g. by ``pip``) are a bit more difficult to support (you'd need to add `pip install` before the actual entry point).
 Ideas welcome.